adam-singer/sole/README.md

 Enter a postgresql database uri in the ugly prompt.

+Ctrl-enter to submit a query.

-Hit ctrl-space to get auto-completions based on table and column names in your schema.
+Ctrl-space to get auto-completions based on table and column names in your schema.